Mpwalla/Dynamic_Query/README.md

 # Dynamic_Query
-This is a query that I have been working on that the supervisor over the BI team wanted done.
+This is a finished query that I worked on that the supervisor over the BI team wanted done.

-They wanted a query that would dynamically pull the columns and data from an old table and insert it into a new table.
+They wanted a query that would dynamically pull the columns and data and constraints  from an old table and insert it into a new table.